stellaGK/stella/STELLA_CODE/read_namelists_from_input_file/README.md

-# Input parameters
+# Read namelists from input file

-This module will set the default input input parameters for each name list, and it will read the stella input file per namelist.
+This module will set the default input parameters for each name list, and it will read the stella input file per namelist.

 For each namelists two (or three) routines will exist: